Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] - when a specific commit needs to be pulled down from the remote repository
 - [ ] - when a hook script needs to be invoked

+#### Q121.
+How would you describe a fokred repository?

+- [ ] - a deleted or archived copy of a repository
+- [ ] - a beta release branch of a repository
+- [ ] - a future branch of a repository
+- [x] - a separate copy of a repository

 [reference](https://stackoverflow.com/a/9339460/1573267)